saptarshidatta96/saptarshi/_posts/2021-12-14-serving-machine-learning-model-with-api.md

 The response should be like:
 ![]({{site.baseurl}}/images/api_call.PNG)

+Thus, we have wrapped a ML Model and exposed it's functionality as an API.
+Now, a client application written in any languege will be able to leverage the functionality of the KNN Model.

-Now, that we have seen that the API is functioning properly, we will now contanerize ouR application using Docker.
+Now, that we have seen that the API is functioning properly, we will now contanerize our application using Docker.
 For this, you must have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed in your respective systems.
 Once Docker has been installed, create two files named `Dockerfile` and `requirements.txt`.
 Both these files are present on the GitHub Repository for this blog.
 Now, that we have all the requuired files, we created the docker image and pushed it to Docker Hub after testing it.

 This concluded the end of our blog.
 Next, we can create a dummy clent application that will use our API.
 We can also deploy our API on Cloud Platforms like Azure, GCP or AWS.
-I will eb writing a blog on the same in the near future :)
+Detailed documentations are available in the internet for the same.

 To know more about Docker, please go through the [Docker Documentation](https://docs.docker.com/get-started/).